jupyterlab/jupyterlab/design/help.md

 # Design of the Help plugin

 This document describes the design of the Help plugin.
-This document illustrates how our research translates into the design decisions made to improve the Help plugin.
+This document illustrates how our research on personas and other solutions translates into the design decisions made to improve the Help plugin.

 # Personas